 C What Happens is a series of explanations and examples for those who want to learn to program PIC® microcontrollers using the C programming language.
 It is assumed that the reader has no knowledge of PIC® microcontrollers or programming, but does have a rudimentary understanding of electronics.

 This book is aimed towards those who do not know C. The basics of C are explained from the perspective of writing programs for the PIC® microcontrollers.
 Although there are many C starter books in the bookstores, most assume a PC target.
 PIC® microcontroller programming is different even though the language is the same.
 This book includes examples that work with the CCS C compiler.

 Dennis Richie is the original creator of C and this is the book that introduced C to the world.
 The CCS C compiler used the first edition of this book as the reference for the design of the compiler.
 This is a short but sweet look at C with all the details of the language simply explained.
 Note that the second edition of this book covers enhancements to the language made by an ANSI standards group.
 Not all ANSI enhancements are included in the CCS C compiler since some are geared toward larger computers with different resources.
 For example most PIC® MCUs do not have a hard disk connected and a file system.
 This is a great reference book for all C programmers.

 This is a very popular book that covers the information in the Microchip datasheets in an easy-to-read format for the beginner.
 This may be a good book for those who have not used microcontrollers before.
-This book can also be purchased directly from Square 1 Electronics.

 This is a more advanced book not specific to the PIC® MCU or the CCS C compiler.
 It does have some good general principles for embedded programming.